Find Your Cold Hardiness Zone

 Hardiness zones can range from region to region, city to city and even from garden to garden.

-The best way to determine your zone is to look up the average annual low in your area and apply that to the table below.
+The best way to determine your zone is to look up or record the average annual low in your area and apply that to the table below.
 Or better yet, ask a local, seasoned gardener - they'll know!

 Cold Hardiness Zones table